BitBagCommerce/SyliusCmsPlugin/doc/medias.md

 ### Media provider

-You can add your own media provider by adding a service with a tag named `bitbag_sylius_cms_plugin.media_provider`
+You can add your own media provider by adding a service with a tag named `bitbag_sylius_cms_plugin.media_provider`:

 ```php
 app.media_provider.audio: